-I could see the unstable sides of the canyon were as high as I had found a few years earlier, and I knew we must be getting close to that area.
+I could see the unstable walls of the canyon were as high as I had found a few years earlier, and I knew we must be getting close to that area.
 Here we paused at the site of two large pipes exiting the south bank river wall, with almost neon-colored soil in front of each.
-I realized that the long-told tales of the dumping of toxic waste by Henderson plants into the Wash near the Calico Ridge development site, then being developed, were probably true after all.
+I realized that the long-told tales of the dumping of toxic waste by Henderson plants into the Wash near the Calico Ridge development site, then under construction, were probably true after all.
 Here was the evidence, which smelled of heavy metal.
 I may have treated preservation as a joke until that moment, when I realized the joke was entirely on us all.
 This was an epiphany.
 Perhaps one that the Preservationist intended.

 We embarked again.
 The river suddenly accelerated, and narrowed.
 Vegetation was disappearing from the sides, baring rock and hard amalgamate.
 I realized we were heading into a funnel rapid, an area where sides of the canyon closed in, and the water creates a deep vein.
 I could see it getting down to about three feet wide, very fast moving.
 I figured it was probably fifty feet deep here, and extremely dangerous.
 I pulled our canoe to the left bank to walk it, instead.
 But Dave had other ideas, and I reached the bank just in time to see his canoe catch air coming off the first step of the narrowing rapid.
 About one hundred feet downstream, they smashed into a hairpin bottleneck corner, and took on water.
 Ron bailed out as the rear submerged in the narrows, Dave jumped to the other shore, and the canoe went vertical, hull facing down stream, open top catching the hydraulic current, which was wedging it upright, threatening to break the boat right across the middle.
 Their gear largely gone, we used hand signals in the roar to maneuver into position and divert enough current with paddles to right the wounded boat, then carry it down river with ours.

 We put the canoes back in at a calmer lagoon, but I saw rapids just ahead again, and I was trying to tell the group it was a bad idea, when the ground gave way under my feet, and I barely caught the lead line hanging off the back of a canoe tied to shore, as the current pulled me east yet again.
 Will jumped to the left bank closest to me to get my hand, but the ground gave way under him too, and he was instantly clinging to that little rope just ahead of me.
 I didn't know where Ron was, but I was watching Dave, who had quickly grabbed the rope from the other end of the canoe, when it broke its hold on shore.
-He was holding the line with all his might, straining to hold the boat, Will and me on the other end, from vanishing downstream.
+He was grasping the line with all his might, straining to hold the boat, with Will and me on the other end, from vanishing downstream.
 Dave was unusually strong and looked determined against this impossible task.
 But his feet were slipping, and I realized he would get pulled in before he would ever let go, and then I'd have the whole caravan coming down river on top of me in a virtual drain pipe.
 I instead dropped the line to reduce the load, and waved to Dave as I vanished downstream.

 I was pulled under water, but had a good breath of air, and put my feet out in front of me in case of an obstacle.
 Swimming skill was useless in this turmoil.
 Just as my head came above water, I slammed into the tangled branches of a dead tree jammed across the narrow rapids.
 The rushing water pressure was so intense, and I was unable to move at all.
 I saw Dave come over a ridge and stand on a ledge about 10 feet above the river, just upstream from me.
 He was motioning to the others and indicating my position, when the ledge he was standing on completely gave way, and disappeared with him into the deep, rushing water.
 He would later turn up on the other side of my tree.
 I looked up again to see Will and Ron prying my limbs out away from the tree enough so that I could finally pull my way out.
 I had already decided I need not know that feeling of being so close to drowning, ever again.
 We rested a little while, drank what little water we had left, and put in again, just past the rapids.

 Will and I went in the lead again.
 The river swung wide to the right, and as we came around a bend in narrowing water, a giant bird looked up, snapped its massive beak closed, flapped wings spanning over 7 feet and flew right over us.
 I had never seen a Blue Herron so close.
 Rounding the next bend, I was startled as I thought I saw a person on the right bank, then quickly realized it was a giant horned brown owl.
 It too watched our approach, then flew over head.
-We were just letting the excitement sink in, when we swung sharply left and picked up speed, as the river became hydraulic rushing against a bulging a cliff face.
+We were just letting the excitement sink in, when we swung sharply left and picked up speed, as the river became hydraulic, rushing against a bulging a cliff face.
 As I jammed my paddle against the wall, I realized the entire cliff was covered with wasps nests.
 Mud Daubers.
 Before I could tell if we had angered the insects, I felt the canoe tilt violently to the right, away from the cliff face.
 Will had leaned away from the wall when he realized what company we had.
 Into the drink again.